 With these technologies, heritage sites and museums have been enhanced by adding digital information specifically suited to the historical and cultural context of the latter.

-Using data visualisation and virtual reconstruction, archaeological organisations may give the general public a realistic impression of how an ancient monument or structure would have looked hundreds of years ago, giving the ruins and even partially surviving ones a fascinating new perspective.
+Using data visualization and virtual reconstruction, archaeological organizations may give the general public a realistic impression of how an ancient monument or structure would have looked hundreds of years ago, giving the ruins and even partially surviving ones a fascinating new perspective.

 Virtual archaeology has the potential to rekindle interest in the study and practice of historical excavations.
 As a result, there ought to be a rise in institutional and public concern for preserving our historical artefacts.
 Particularly suitable for areas that were entirely devastated is the technique.